 Recognize the Signs

-October is national Depression Awareness Month, which aims to decrease the stigma around depression and help people recognize the signs.
 Depression is serious and can come at any time.
 Symptoms include fatigue, irritability, over eating or loss of appetite, aches and pains that won’t go away, or even losing interest in activities you once enjoyed.

 How Yoga Can Help

 “I was in a pretty dark place,” says Kacey DeGuardia, now a 24-year-old in Philadelphia.
-She was only 15 years old when her mother died, and she began sinking into a deep depression and becoming suicidal.
+She was only 15 years old when her mother died, sinking into a deep depression and becoming suicidal.
 She had seen several doctors and was on several medications, but her mood was not lifting.

 Then a friend invited her to a yoga class, which she decided to try in part because she remembered her mom practicing yoga.
 “I had no idea what I was getting into,” she says.
 But within a year of adding consistent yoga practice, she felt happy.
 “The physical strength yoga offered ran parallel with my mental strength,” she says.